stacks-network/docs/_core/smart/tutorial.md

     $ docker run -it -v $HOME/blockstack-dev-data:/data/ blockstack/blockstack-core:clarity-developer-preview bash
     ```

-    The launches a container with the Clarity test environment and opens a bash shell into the container.
+    The command launches a container with the Clarity test environment and opens a bash shell into the container.
 The `-v` flag creates a local `$HOME/blockstack-dev-data` directory in your workstation and mounts it at the `/data` directory inside the container.
 The shell opens into the `src/blockstack-core` directory.
 This directory contains the source for a core and includes Clarity contract samples you can run.

 3. List the contents of the `sample-programs` directory.